ernesthenry/my_website/README.md

 # website
 This is a sample website.
-Learning github is such  an interesting experience.
+Learning git is such  an interesting experience.